engineerbaz/AWS-Cloud-Knowledge/01b Cloud_Computing_Basics.md

 ## HyperVisior (VM)
-Piece of Computer software, firmware or hardware that creates & runs VM two types of HyperVisior
+Piece of Computer software, firmware or hardware that creates & runs VM

-- Type 1
+There are two main hypervisor types, referred to as “Type 1” (or “bare metal”) and “Type 2” (or “hosted”).
-  - Install directally on hardware
+- A type 1 hypervisor acts like a lightweight operating system and runs directly on the host’s hardware
   - Zen Server,
   - ESXi(VMware),
   - HyperV (MS),
   - Citrix, KVM (OpenSource)

-- Type 2
+- A type 2 hypervisor runs as a software layer on an operating system, like other computer programs.
   - For Testing purposes
   - Install on OS (Windows 10/ /Linux)
     - Oracle VirtualBox